This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Masa harina is a type of corn flour used in many Mexican recipes like corn tortillas, sopes, masa for tamales.

-It will help thicken your Champurrado.
+Very Important!
 You CAN’T substitute masa harina for corn flour.
 Accept no substitute.
-If they don’t use masa harina, it is not champurrado.
+If they don’t use masa harina corn dough, it is not Mexican champurrado.

-- For those of you in Mexico, you can buy a small amount of masa from the tortillería for just a few pesos.
+- For those of you in Mexico, you can buy a small amount of fresh corn masa from the tortillería for just a few pesos.

-- Here in the US, make your own as we are doing here, or you can buy it at a local Mexican restaurant.
+- Here in the United States, the best way is to make your own as we are doing here, or you can buy fresh masa at a local Mexican restaurant.

-It’s seriously easy to make.
+It’s seriously easy to make the masa harina mixture.
 Masa harina and water.
 That’s it!

 My mother is old school.
 She makes the masa mixture by hand.
 That’s the way she was taught, and that’s what she’ll do.